International Student Services

 Must I take ESL (English as a Second Language) classes?

 Students who enter UH Hilo with transfer credit for English 100 (ENG 100) or a TOEFL score of at least 500, 61 (iBT), 46 (TOEFL paper-delivered), 5.5 (IELTS), 2A (Eiken), or 90 (Duolingo) are not required to take English as a Second Language (ESL) classes.
-Non-native English speaking students with English language test scores below these scores or with no test scores are admitted into the English Language Institute (ELI) and are required to take the ESL classes that are prescribed by the ELI.
+Non-native English speaking students with English language test scores below these scores or with no test scores are admitted into the English Language Institute (ELI) and are required to take the ESL classes that they place into.

 Take the Math Placement Assessment Test